itzmeanjan/ml-kem/README.md

 > [!NOTE]
 > *IND-CCA2-secure Kyber KEM* can be used for synchronous secure communication such as TLS.

-Here I'm maintaining `kyber` - a header-only and easy-to-use ( see more in [usage](#usage) ) C++ library implementing Kyber KEM, supporting Kyber-{512, 768, 1024} parameter sets, as defined in table 1 of Kyber specification. `sha3` and `subtle` are two dependencies of this library, which are pinned to specific commit, using git submodule.
+Here I'm maintaining `kyber` - a header-only and easy-to-use ( see more in [usage](#usage) ) C++ library implementing Kyber KEM, supporting Kyber-{512, 768, 1024} parameter sets, as defined in table 1 of Kyber specification. `sha3` and `subtle` are two dependencies of this library, which are pinned to specific git commits, using git submodule.

 > [!NOTE]
 > Find Kyber specification https://pq-crystals.org/kyber/data/kyber-specification-round3-20210804.pdf - this is the document that I followed when implementing Kyber.
 I suggest you go through the specification to get an in-depth understanding of Kyber PQC suite.